Fire Country: Broadcast

 Fire Country premiered on October 7, 2022, on CBS in the United States.
 It is also available on Paramount+ via subscription and on Pluto TV for free.
 The second season premiered on February 16, 2024.
 The third season premiered on October 18, 2024.
 The fourth season premiered on October 17, 2025.
 The first season is also available on Netflix.

-Simulcasting in the United States, the series aired on Global in Canada and was available in a StackTV package from Amazon Prime Video.
-It also aired on Noovo, as a French-dub.

-Outside the United States, the series was distributed by Paramount Global Content Distribution.
-The series premiered on December 20, 2022, on Fox in Portugal.

-In Italy, it premiered on Rai 2 on January 8, 2023, but it was then pulled from Rai 2's schedule on January 22, 2023, after three episodes due to low ratings.
-It begin airing on Rai 4 on July 24, 2023.
+The fifth season is scheduled to premiere on October 9, 2026.

 In Australia on January 11, 2023, on Network 10.

 In New Zealand, the series is available on TVNZ 2.
-Every episode is still available on TVNZ+.

-In Croatia, it premiered on February 28, 2023, on Star Channel (Formerly FOX).

-In Serbia, it premiered on February 28, 2023, on Star Channel (Formerly FOX).

-In Bulgaria, it debuted on March 7, 2023, on Fox and credited to the Bulgarian studio Pro Films.

-In Norway, it was available on TV 2 Play.
-It was later added to Strim.

-In Sweden, it was added to TV4 Play on August 28, 2023.

-In Poland, it premiered on Viaplay.

-In Germany, it premiered on September 11, 2023, on Universal TV.

-In Latin America and Brazil, the series premiered exclusively on the Pay-TV Sony Channel on September 18, 2023.

-In the United Kingdom, the show premiered on Sky Witness on January 24, 2024.

-In Brazil, the show is available on Netflix.

-In Southeast Asia, it premiered on HITS NOW.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 44% approval rating with an average rating of 4.3/10 for the first season, based on nine critic reviews.

 Metacritic, which uses a weighted average, assigned a score of 56 out of 100 based on seven critic reviews, indicating "mixed or average reviews".

 Katie Dowd, writing for SFGate, accused Fire Country of being exploitative and "inaccurate."